ReCheck-io/recheck-clientjs-library/docs/LowLevelCode.md

 ---

-#### encryptFileToPublicKey ( fileData, dstPublicKey ) {}
+#### encryptFileToPublicKey ( fileData, dstPublicKey )
-This function creates sym key.
-Encrypts and returns an object with the cyphered data and the information to recreate the sym key, and decrypt the message if you have the rest of the information.
+This function creates symmetric key.
+Encrypts with it and returns an object with the cyphered data and the information to recreate the sym key.
+Afterwards decrypt the message if you have the rest of the information.

 ---